-After the second take, the director decided that our building, which after all has only been a church for more than 100 years, didn’t look enough like a church (!?) and would look better with “a minister” standing outside.
+After the second or third take, the director decided that our building which, after all, has only been a church for more than 150 years, didn’t look enough like a church (!?) and he thought the scene would look better with “a minister” standing outside.
 At that point in time our minister, Paul, was nowhere to be seen, although Anne was there with others and we were asked, “What would a Methodist Minister have looked like in the 1940s?”
-Unfortunately, no one seemed to know - except that he would probably be wearing an old dark suit and a dog collar!
+Unfortunately, no one seemed to know - although we thought that he would probably be wearing an old dark suit and a dog collar!

-The next thing I knew, I was being whisked off to ‘Wardrobe’ to return about fifteen minutes later wearing an old dark suit and a dog collar (and glasses) and looking (supposedly) like a 1940s Methodist Minister!
-By which time Beryl had arrived on the scene - and so had Paul.
+The next thing I knew, I was being whisked off to ‘Wardrobe’, to return about fifteen minutes later wearing an old dark suit and a dog collar (and glasses) and looking (supposedly) like a 1940s Methodist Minister!
+By which time my wife Beryl had arrived on the scene - and so had our minister, Paul.
 This audience thought it was highly amusing although the director obviously thought it was perfect or, at least, acceptable!
-Before you criticise his judgement, you must remember that there was very little alternative and that, in the film making business, time is money.
+Before you criticise his judgement, you must remember that there was very little alternative and that, in the film making business, time is money!

 I’m not sure what happened next - it was all a bit of a blur (probably because of the glasses) but, by now, many of you will have seen the film - and probably missed my big moment!